ballet/ballet/docs/faq.rst

 Make sure to review the :doc:`feature_engineering_guide`.

-If you are coming from a background of using *pandas* for feature engineering, make sure to look over the :ref:`feature_engineering_guide:Pandas ⇔ Ballet Examples`.
+If you are coming from a background of using *pandas* for feature engineering, make sure to look over the :ref:`feature_engineering_guide:Differences from Pandas`.